Graduate Courses (FAS)

 PATH 616: Autopsy Pathology

-Participation in the autopsy service with members of the house staff in Pathology.
-Participation in autopsies and the presentation and review of the clinical and anatomical findings of postmortem examinations with senior members of the department.
-Opportunities exist for correlation studies with previous biopsies, and clinical investigative and cell biologic techniques in relation to necropsy material.
-Six weeks minimum, full-time.
-Enrollment limited to two students.
+Opportunities exist for correlation studies with previous biopsies, and clinical investigative and cell biologic techniques in relation to necropsy material and attendance.
+Six weeks minimum, enrollment limited to two students.

 PATH 617: Anatomic Pathology Elective